7h3v01c3/tutorials/How to Unvault using Divi Desktop Application.md

 ## Generating an Address and Checking Coin Availability

 6. **Generate a New Receiving Address**:
-   - In the console, enter:
+   - In the **Debug Console**, enter the following command on the command line and press Enter:
      ```bash
      getnewaddress
      ```